jdkandersson/OpenAlchemy/CONTRIBUTING.md

 - In error messages, explain what has gone wrong and how to fix it.
 - If an argument is optional in a function, any functions that it calls should no longer make the argument optional.
-- Take not of the tools used in the pipeline for code quality checks.
+- Take note of the tools used in the pipeline for code quality checks.
 Any disabling of any check must be documented with a reason.
 - Note changes in the changelog.
 - Any raised exceptions should inherit from